NYC Personal Injury Lawyer » Car Accidents

 Some of the most dangerous roads and intersections in New York City include:

-Knowing where accidents tend to happen most might be beneficial if you can avoid these stretches of road – or at least exercise extra caution while driving on them.
+Knowing this might be beneficial if you can avoid these stretches of road – or at least exercise extra caution while driving on them.

-Most often, crash victims are able to recover both economic damages and non-economic damages after getting hurt.
+Most often, crash victims are able to recover both economic and non-economic damages after getting hurt.

 Economic damages are awarded to help make accident victims financially “whole” again after a crash.
 They’re typically paid to offset the present and future costs, expenses, and losses that are a result of an accident.

-Examples of economic damages that are typically awarded in car accident cases include:
+Examples that are typically awarded in car accident cases include:

 Economic damages must be backed by some sort of documentation – invoices, bills, receipts, or paystubs.